sparkfunX/Qwiic_Relay/README.md

 The Qwiic Relay comes fully assembled and uses the simple [Qwiic](https://www.sparkfun.com/qwiic) interface.
 No soldering, no voltage translation, no figuring out which pin is SDA or SCL, just plug and go!

 Worried about interacting with Mains (110VAC)?
-Consider looking at the [IoT Power Relay](https://www.sparkfun.com/products/14236) which is completely isolated.
+Consider looking at the [IoT Power Relay](https://www.sparkfun.com/products/14236).

 Repository Contents
 -------------------